 Digital-first companies that fail to invest in social selling training for their sales reps are doing their team and their business a huge disservice.
-Social selling is a force to be reckoned with and the deployment strategy for this asset will play a key role in the future of any digital-first sales team.
+Social selling is a force to be reckoned with, and the deployment strategy for this asset will play a vital role in the future of any digital-first sales team.
 Today, 61% of US marketers use social media for lead generation.

 It’s a sad fact that the vast majority of companies don’t invest in social selling training, despite how critical the strategy has become for digital-first brands.
 93% of sales executives have never received any formal training on social selling — and that’s the executives.
 How often do you think companies invest in training for their reps?

-Your salespeople are the ones on the front lines and they have a distinct feel for where the industry is heading.
-They see social selling become a larger part of their process each and every day.
+Your salespeople are the ones on the front lines, and they have a distinct feel for where the industry is heading.
+They see social selling become a more substantial part of their process every day.
 They need - and want - to stay ahead of their competition.
-In fact, 53% of salespeople want training to help them better understand social selling.
+53% of salespeople want training to help them better understand social selling.
 To overlook training that your team is actively asking for could be a sign that you are out of touch.

 Most B2B customers aren’t getting what they want out of conversations with sales reps.
 We spend so much time focusing on selling the product that we forget to engage on a deeper level with prospects.
 According to recent research, sales reps talk about client needs and expectations in just 20% of sales conversations.

 Social selling training helps teach reps how to dig deeper and build real rapport with prospects.
-This results in salespeople that sell better across all channels, not just social.
+Training results in salespeople that sell better across all channels, not just social.